tud-phi/jax-soft-robot-modelling/README.md

 ## Usage

-Always, first source all necessary environment variables when opening a new terminal:
+Always first source all necessary environment variables when opening a new terminal:

 ```bash
 source 01-configure-env-vars.sh
 ```

-Then, we can symbolically derive the pendulum kinematics and dynamics
+Then, we can symbolically derive the pendulum kinematics and dynamics:

 ```bash
 python examples/derive_pendulum.py